iangreenleaf/talks/future_of_the_frontend/one/01_slide.md

 Yes, we finally beat down IE 6.
 It took us a decade and a literally uncountable number of wasted development hours, but we're finally starting to write off IE6.
 We're dropping support for it in our libraries and taking it out of our contracts.
-This is a victory, yes, but a bit of a Pyrrhic one.
+But in that time, IE8 has gone from the promised savior of the franchise to the new most hated browser on the web.

 I want to do a quick poll, for those of you who watch the analytics for a production application.
 How many of you have a non-negligible base of uses on some version of Internet Explorer?
 Of your IE users, what percentage of them are on IE8 and lower?
 5%?
 20%?
 50%?
 More?

-The stats reported by major trackers of these sorts of things, and this matches up with my personal experience, are that currently IE 8 is somewhere between a quarter and a half of the total Internet Explorer market.
+The stats reported by major trackers are that currently IE 8 is somewhere between a quarter and a half of the total Internet Explorer market.
 And given that IE is still holding on to something like a third of the total browser market, most sites do not have the luxury of ignoring it.[1]

-And IE8 is quite bad.
-It's badly behind the latest crop of HTML5 standards, it's still not terribly compliant with those it does support, it still has ugly bugs, and so on.

-And people say "yeah, but IE9 is a lot better!"

-Which is true -- but mostly because it was a pretty low bar.
-IE9 was already badly obsolete by the time it captured any significant portion of the market[2].
+Meanwhile, IE9 was already badly obsolete by the time it captured any significant portion of the market[2].

-And then it's "oh, but IE10 is really the one that's turned things around for them."

-Which is *exactly what we said about IE 8.*

-And people say "Oh, but now IE is pushing out updates automatically!"

-Which is great, but I'm going to hold my celebration until I hear from all those corporate IT departments who have magically changed their policy to allow Microsoft updates to be pushed to their networks without review.

 Microsoft may improve their browser, but it will always lag behind in standards support, it will always answer to their not-entirely-noble agenda, and there will always be some